edgard-habanbou/foodie-pal/README.md

 - As a home cook, I want to easily input the ingredients I have in my fridge.
 - As a home cook, I want the app to suggest recipes based on the ingredients I have.
-- As a home cook, I want the option to customize the serving size and get adjusted nutritional values.
-- As a home cook, I want the ability to plan meals for the week and generate a shopping list.
 - As a home cook,  I want to be able to access live chat assistance for quick tips and suggestions.

 ## Beginner Cook